-Stages and tasks Purpose Stage A: Setting the context and of objectives, establishing the baseline and deciding on the scope A1: Identifying other relevant To document how the plan is affected by outside plans, programmes, and factors at international, national and local level and sustainability objectives suggest how constraints can be addressed.
+Stages and tasks Purpose Stage A: Setting the context and objectives, establishing the baseline and deciding on the scope A1: Identifying other relevant To document how the plan is affected by outside plans, programmes, and factors at international, national and local level and sustainability objectives suggest how constraints can be addressed.
 A2: Collecting baseline To provide an evidence base that sets out the current information situation for sustainability issues in the Peak District National Park, effects, prediction and monitoring A3: Identifying sustainability To identify what areas of sustainability the local plan issues and problems needs to focus on in future stages of the SA process.
 A4: Developing the SA This creates a mechanism by which the sustainability Framework of the plan can be assessed.
 A5: Consulting on the scope of By consulting experts in particular areas of the SA sustainability, it ensures the SA covers the key sustainability issues.
 Stage B: Developing and refining B1: Testing the Local Plan's To ensure Local Plan objectives are in accordance with objectives against the SA sustainability principles.
-Framework B2: Developing the Local Plan Provide a framework for developing options options B3: Predicting the effects of the To predict the significant effects of the Local Plan Local Plan options B4: Evaluating the effects of the To assess the significance of the predicted effects of Local Plan the Local Plan and to suggest options to help refine the Local Plan B5: Considering ways of To ensure that all ways of mitigating adverse effects mitigating adverse effects of the and maximizing the beneficial effects are considered.
-Local Plan T B6: Proposing measures to To set out the mechanism to assess the sustainability monitor the significant effects of performance of the Local Plan implementing the Local Plan
+Framework B2: Developing the Local Plan Provide a framework for developing options options T 11 4 11 11 11 11 11 11 11 11 11 11 11 1 B3: Predicting the effects of the To predict the significant effects of the Local Plan Local Plan options B4: Evaluating the effects of the To assess the significance of the predicted effects of Local Plan the Local Plan and to suggest options to help refine the DC: Considering ways of Local Plan B5: Considering ways of To ensure that all ways of mitigating adverse effects mitigating adverse effects of the Local Plan and maximizing the beneficial effects are considered.
+To get out the machanism to appear the quetainshility B6: Proposing measures to To set out the mechanism to assess the sustainability monitor the significant effects of performance of the Local Plan implementing the Local Plan

-Stage C: Preparing the Sustainability Appraisal Report C1: Preparing the SA Report To provide a detailed report of how the SA report has been prepared and how each stage of the process has been followed, appraised, evaluated and influenced the plan making process.
-Stage D: Consulting on the preferred options of the Local Plan and the SA Report D1: Public consultation on draft To provide statutory, stakeholders and members of the stages of the Local Plan process public the opportunity to make comments on the and accompanying SA Report emerging Local Plan and the accompanying SA Report (Regulation 18 and 19 of the and for them to be able to understand how the Local plan making process) Plan addresses sustainability issues and problems in the National Park.
+Stage C: Preparing the Sustainability Appraisal Report C1: Preparing the SA Report To provide a detailed report of how the SA report has been prepared and how each stage of the process has been followed, appraised, evaluated and influenced the plan making process. red options of the Local Plan and the SA Report D1: Public consultation on draft To provide statutory, stakeholders and members of the stages of the Local Plan process public the opportunity to make comments on the and accompanying SA Report emerging Local Plan and the accompanying SA Report (Regulation 18 and 19 of the and for them to be able to understand how the Local plan making process) Plan addresses sustainability issues and problems in the National Park.
 D2: Appraising significant To assess significant changes to the Local Plan changes against the SA framework and to make amendments to the Local Plan if required in response to sustainability implications.
 D3: Making decisions and To report on how the SA Report and representations providing information made through the consultation stages were taken into account in preparing the Local Plan.
 Stage E: Monitoring implementation of the plan E1: Finalising aims and methods To measure the sustainability performance of the Local for monitoring Plan to monitor its effectiveness and inform future revisions.
 E2: Responding to adverse Identify any adverse effects and develop an effects appropriate response.